A downloadable tool for Windows, macOS, and Linux

 GenreRole Playing

-Tags16-bit, 2D, Character Customization, Generator, Pixel Art, pokemon, Sprites, Top-Down
+Tags16-bit, 2D, Character Customization, character-customizer, Generator, Pixel Art, pokemon, Sprites, Top-Down

 Average sessionA few seconds